gitramalama/KamadoThermostat/README.md

 ### Dpendencies
 - Kamado-style cooker
-- Thermometer (independent of the thermostat and thermistor).
-Mine is organic to my Kamado Joe cooker.
+- Thermometer, independent of the thermostat and thermistor (e.g., the one organic to most Kamado-style cookers)

 ---